pyglet/pyglet/doc/programming_guide/examplegame.rst

 In any good game, there needs to be something working against the player.
 In the case of Asteroids, it’s the threat of collision with, well, an asteroid.
-Collision detection requires a lot of infrastructure in the code, so this section will focus on making it work.
+Collision detection requires a lot of infrastructure in the code, so in the third version of our code, we will focus on making it work.
 We’ll also clean up the player class and show some visual feedback for thrusting.

 Simplifying player input